isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 * A commercial vehicle is

-  * A goods vehicle (e.g. a truck used to transport goods);
+  * A goods vehicle (e.g a truck used to transport goods);
   * An excursion bus, private bus, private-hire bus, omnibus or school bus;
   * A private hire car;
   * A taxi; or
-  * An engineering plant (e.g. a tractor, road roller, excavator, forklift)
+  * An engineering plant (e.g a tractor, road roller, excavator, forklift).

 **c.
 What is a hire-purchase agreement?
 What is a conditional sales agreement?**

 * Both hire-purchase agreements and conditional sales agreements generally include terms under which:

-  * A (the hirer) enjoys the use of goods (e.g., a commercial vehicle) owned by B (the owner), in return for A’s payment of instalments to B
+  * A (the hirer) enjoys the use of goods (e.g, a commercial vehicle) owned by B (the owner), in return for A’s payment of instalments to B
-  * If A complies with the terms of the agreement, A will be able to own the goods (e.g., A finishes paying all the instalment sums under the agreement, A exercises an option to purchase)
+  * If A complies with the terms of the agreement, A will be able to own the goods (e.g, A finishes paying all the instalment sums under the agreement, A exercises an option to purchase)

 **d.
 What reliefs under the Act are applicable to me, the hirer/debtor?**